wgross/envDSL/README.md

 # envDSL

 Powershell module providing a simple DSL to implement profiles depending on attributes of the current execution environment like computer name and powershell host name.
+It also provides a Cmdlet Edit-PathVariableContent to change a the content of a variable holding a collection of pathes separated with ';' or ':' alternatively.

 ## Execute Code Depending on the Computer Name